IndaPlus24/Rustoholics-Instructions/task-18-ml/README.md

     - You can use libraries for some math, such as vectors, but try to implement matrix multiplication by yourselves (if it seems to be too hard, you could use a library, but that's as much as is allowed).
       - Examples of acceptable libraries in Python are: numpy, pandas, scipy, matplotlib, numba
-    - You are not allowed to use TenserFlow, Pytorch, or other libraries which implement the whole thing, or large parts of it
+    - You are not allowed to use TensorFlow, Pytorch, or other libraries which implement the whole thing, or large parts of it
-- (Optional) Optimize your nural network more.
+- (Optional) Optimize your neural network more.
 Try implementing one of the following:
   - Experimenting more with the amount of nodes you have in each layer, how many layers, etc.
   - Testing [different activation functions](https://www.geeksforgeeks.org/activation-functions-neural-networks/) (ReLU, Sigmoid, tanh, softmax, softplus)
   - [Dropout layers](https://towardsdatascience.com/dropout-in-neural-networks-47a162d621d9/)